Notes on the Quantum Corrections of Swampland and Trans-Planckian Censorship Conjecture: Introduction

-where $M_{\text{Pl}} $ is the reduced Planck mass and $N$ is the $e$-folding number.
-This further leads to very small tensor-to-scalar ratio $r<10^{-30}$ \cite{Bedroya:2019tba}, which is below current and near future observation reaches.
-If considering more general set-up, a higher upper bound on the inflationary Hubble expansion rate $H_{\text{inf}} < \MP T_0/T_{\text{rh}}$ was proposed in \cite{Mizuno:2019bxy}, where $T_{\text{rh}}$ is the reheating temperature and $T_0$ is the photon temperature today.
-In the lowest reheating temperature required for big bang nucleosynthesis, the bound on tensor-to-scalar ratio can be relaxed to be $r\leq 10^{-8}$.
-A series of discussions can be found in \cite{Tenkanen:2019wsd}.
-Moreover, the swampland and TCC can also be derived from the entropy bound \cite{Kehagias:2019iem, Cai:2019dzj}.
+where $\MP $ is the reduced Planck mass and $N$ is the $e$-folding number.
+This further leads to very small tensor-to-scalar ratio $r\lesssim 10^{-30}$ \cite{Bedroya:2019tba}, which is below current and near future observation reaches.
+If considering more general set-up, a higher upper bound on the inflationary Hubble expansion rate $H_{\text{inf}} \lesssim \MP T_0/T_{\text{rh}}$ was proposed in \cite{Mizuno:2019bxy}, where $T_{\text{rh}}$ is the reheating temperature and $T_0$ is the photon temperature today.
+In the lowest reheating temperature required for big bang nucleosynthesis, the bound on tensor-to-scalar ratio can be relaxed to be $r \lesssim 10^{-8}$.
+A series of relevant discussions can be found in \cite{Brahma:2019unn, Brahma:2019vpl, Kadota:2019dol,Schmitz:2019uti, Montero:2019ekk, Cai:2019igo, Saito:2019tkc}.
+More interestingly, the dS swampland and TCC can also be derived from the entropy bound \cite{Ooguri:2018wrx,Kehagias:2019iem, Cai:2019dzj,Bonnefoy:2019nzv,Seo:2019wsh}.

-In this note we discuss how the quantum corrections from entanglement contribution can relax both conjectures, and hope to shed light on future discussions incorporating the quantum effects in gravity.
+In this note we discuss how the quantum corrections from entanglement contribution may relax both conjectures, and hope to shed light on future discussions incorporating the quantum effects in gravity.
 It is known that \cite{Maldacena:2012xp} in four dimensions de Sitter space background with fluctuations the leading UV-divergent term of entanglement entropy gives rise to the well known area contributions from the surface particle entangled.
 The UV-finite piece of entropy contains the long range correlations that exit the Hubble horizon and freeze.
-For the logarithmic corrections, the UV-divergent part is proportional to $\log\left(\frac{H}{\MP}\right) \sim -O(10) $ and the finite logarithmic piece can be sub-leading and we ignore it here .
-This added quantum effects can correct both bousso's entropy bounds and null energy condition \cite{Bekenstein:1980jp, Bousso:2015mna, Bousso:2018bli}, then further modify swampland and TCC.
+For the logarithmic corrections, the UV-divergent part is proportional to $\log\left(\epsilon {H}\right)$ and the finite logarithmic piece can be sub-leading.
+This logarithmic UV-divergent part is UV cut-off dependent and renormalizes the corresponding finite part.
+These added quantum effects can correct both Bousso's entropy bounds and null energy condition \cite{Bekenstein:1980jp, Bekenstein:1993dz, Brustein:1999md, Brustein:2001di}, then further modify dS swampland conjecture and TCC.

-The paper is organized as below.
+The following part of this note is organized as below.
 In section \ref{SecEE}, we derive the TCC from the entropy bound with quantum corrections.
-In section \ref{SecQNEC}, we consider the quantum null energy condition with corrections which leads to the modified swampland conjecture.
+In section \ref{SecQNEC}, we consider the quantum null energy condition with corrections which leads to the modified dS swampland conjecture.
 We conclude and discuss the result in section \ref{SecCon}.